the second fiction is your story

 Born and raised in Los Gatos, CA (located in the late Santa Clara Valley), Alison now lives and works in Oakland, CA, her home for over 30 years.
 She earned a bachelor of arts degree in English from Mills College (1990) and has occupied herself as a dog walker, bra fitter, classified ad clerk, government public affairs writer, bookseller, computer book editor, garden designer & columnist, mom, poet, & artist.

-Here is a feed of my most recent painting process.
+Here is a feed of my most recent painting process and other incidentals.
 Follow me at @alimoncrieffpaints on Instagram.

 I started painting in 2015 after a friend loaned me her copy of Flora Bowley's Brave Intuitive Painting, which led to me experimenting on my own and then signing up for Flora's Bloom True Ecourse.
 Working with Flora's methods for awhile led me into my own style.